jonsag/piSchoolBell/README.md

 USE THE BELOW WITH CAUTION, NOT TESTED ENOUGH
 -----------------------------
 To dump database and logs to USB-stick:
-Format a stick to fat32 and label it 'PISCHOOLBEL'
+Format a stick to fat32 and label it 'PISCHOOLBEL'.
 Insert into Pi.
 &nbsp;&nbsp;&nbsp;&nbsp;Display will show:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The USBs label and drive letter